 The bronchial tree is the branched system of cartilaginous tubes responsible for conducting gas to alveoli, the small air sacs that allow gas exchange, in the lungs.
 The word "tree" is an apt description because the lungs look like an upside-down tree, where the trachea is the trunk, and the bronchioles are the smallest terminal twigs.
-The bronchioles are the smallest bronchi and they facilitate gas exchange with alveoli, the air sacs in the lungs that exchange gas with the blood.4 Each layer of the bronchi has a smaller diameter than the one it stems from and has more smooth muscle fibers, just like the branches of a tree.5 Asthma primarily affects airways including the smooth muscle of the bronchi, where inflammation decreases the airway's size, in turn increasing the work it takes to breathe.3 first phase.3 Environmental triggers cause plasma cells to release IgE antibodies, which bind to mast cells and basophils.
+The bronchioles are the smallest bronchi and they facilitate gas exchange with alveoli, the air sacs in the lungs that exchange gas with the blood.
+Each layer of the bronchi has a smaller diameter than the one it stems from and has more smooth muscle fibers, just like the branches of a tree.
+Asthma primarily affects airways including the smooth muscle of the bronchi, where inflammation decreases the airway's size, in turn increasing the work it takes to breathe.

+In allergic asthma, an asthma exacerbation consists of an early phase and a late phase.
+IgE antibodies are responsible for the first phase.3 Environmental triggers cause plasma cells to release IgE antibodies, which bind to mast cells and basophils.
 Mast cells release cytokines, histamine, prostaglandins, and leukotrienes.3 Ultimately, smooth muscle contracts and the airway tightens, causing bronchoconstriction.6 Th2 lymphocytes sustain the inflammation by producing additional cytokines and maintaining the communication between cells.3 The late phase occurs over the next hours as inflammatory cells localize to the lungs and cause bronchoconstriction and inflammation.
 The cells involved in this second phase include basophils, eosinophils, helper and memory T-cells, and neutrophils.3 These cells cause inflammation and further edema.
 Mucous worsens airway obstruction and difficulty breathing.
 Successful management of an asthma exacerbation requires recognition of both phases.